-Gifts to our Endowment are particularly valuable because they are invested for the long-term, creating a permanent source of funding for ongoing priorities, such as financial aid, faculty and staff support, and facilities maintenance.
+Gifts to our Endowment are particularly valuable because they are invested for the long-term, creating a permanent source of funding for ongoing priorities, such as tuition assistance, faculty and staff support, and facilities maintenance.
 Only a portion of the income earned annually is used to support these priorities.
 The balance of the earning is channeled back into the Fund, so that the endowment continues to grow over time.

 A carefully managed endowment is an integral part of a well-established and successful school.
 We are grateful to our generous donors who, over the years, have supported USM through their Endowment gifts.
 They have ensured USM's tradition of excellence for generations to come.

 An endowment fund can be a one-time, one-person arrangement or it can be an ongoing arrangement to which many people contribute.

 A Named Endowed Fund that supports the priorities of University School of Milwaukee may be funded with a minimum gift of $50,000.
 Additionally, the Board of Trustees may elect to name an endowed fund after a particular individual as a means of recognizing outstanding service to the school, if those funds are already in place.

 If you would like more information regarding endowed funds, please contact Patrick Tevlin, chief advancement officer.

 We are grateful to those in the USM community who have established either through outright contributions or through deferred gifts endowed funds in support of our students, faculty, staff, and programs.
 What follows is a listing of donor named funds within USM’s Endowment Fund.

 A named fund may be established with a minimum commitment of $50,000 fulfilled over a three- to five-year period.
 Working with the USM Advancement office, alumni, parents, and friends can establish a named fund that reflects their personal interests, while supporting the priorities of the school.